 HARRY POTTER AND THE HAUNTED RUINS!

-Valley of the Moon presents, this October, an original theatrical production: Harry Potter and the Haunted Ruins!
-Join Harry, Ron, Hermione, and all your favorite teachers for this amazing magical romp through the newest Hogwarts campus: Valley of the Moon!
+Calling all first-year Witches and Wizards!
+This October Valley of the Moon presents an original theatrical production: Harry Potter and the Haunted Ruins!
+Join Harry, Ron, Hermione, and all your favorite professors for this amazing magical romp through the newest Hogwarts campus: Valley of the Moon!

 This production takes visitors on a walking tour through Valley of the Moon.
 If you have special needs please feel free to get in touch to make arrangements.
-We strive to ensure that our shows are accessible to everyone.
+We strive to make our shows accessible to everyone.

 Dates: October 10, 11, 12, 17, 18, 19*, 24, 25, 26, 28, 29, 30